 The following is a handout prepared in conjunction with a talk on the topic of "Researching Latin American Law" for the Latino Caucus (American Association of Law Libraries Annual Meeting, Philadelphia, PA, July 19, 2015).

 English translations of Latin American legal materials are often difficult to locate and can be unreliable.
 Only in rare instances are authoritative English translations available.
 If authoritative versions are not available, look for "official" translations that are created by, or for, a government organization.
 Further, look for synoptic translations, which allow for side-by-side comparisons of the vernacular with the English translation.
-Some types of Latin American legal materials are translated into English more often than others, such as those pertaining to commercial law.
+Some types of Latin American legal materials are translated into English more often than others, such as constitutions, and those pertaining to commercial law.

 Many online translators are available on the WWW, but these should be used with caution since web translators do not generally include specialized legal or commercial vocabulary.
 Online translators, however, may be of some help in getting the general sense of a document or passage.
 Examples of WWW translators are: